88-degrees/Book-of-Changes/e4b8ade5ad9azhongfu.md

 ## Notes

-**Zhongfu**, the name of this hexagram, may be represented in English by 'Inmost Sincerity.'
+**Zhōng Fú ䷼**, the name of this hexagram, may be represented in English by 'Inmost Sincerity.'
 It denotes the highest quality of man, and gives its possessor power so that he prevails with spiritual beings, with other men, and with the lower creatures.
 It is the subject of the 'Doctrine of the Mean' from the 21st chapter onwards, where Remusat rendered it by 'la perfection,' 'la perfection morale,' and Intorcetta and his coadjutors by 'vera solidaque perfectio.'
 The lineal figure has suggested to the Chinese commentators, from the author of the first Appendix, two ideas in it which deserve to be pointed out.
 There are two divided lines in the centre and two undivided below them and above them.
 The divided lines in the centre are held to represent the heart or mind free from all pre-occupation, without any consciousness of self; and the undivided lines, on each side of it, in the centre of the constituent trigrams are held to denote the solidity of the virtue of one so free from selfishness.
 There is no unreality in it, not a single flaw.